RobertoPrevato/K8sStudies/docs/kind/multi-nodes.md

         ingress-node: "true"
 ```

-I tried to apply a `nodeSelector` to each section describing containers, and to deploy the ingress this way.
+I applied a `nodeSelector` to each section describing containers, to deploy the ingress
+controller on a node with the label `ingress-node: "true"`.

 ```bash
 kubectl apply -f deploy-ingress-nginx.yaml